 I greatly enjoy reader email, so please go ahead.
 I try to respond to emails as quickly as I can.
 I’m happy to be interviewed for your publication/thesis/school project.
 Yes, you may use blog posts of mine for education purposes, and please let me know if you do.

 I have written for Bitch Magazine, Global Comment, The Guardian, Made You Look, Scarleteen, and a number of other publications.
-If you want me to write something for yours, check out my professional writerly website, which is currently inactive as I’m not presently working as a writer and editor.
+Check out my professional writerly website, which is currently inactive as I’m not presently working as a writer and editor.

 I have also written for:

 - Feministe, one of the biggest feminist group blogs.

 - Radical Readers, an online bookclub full of feminist-focussed discussion and wonderfulness.

 - Gender Across Borders, a global feminist blog.